Authors of section

 Introduction

-Like all infections, those involving fracture wounds can be classified according to the infecting organisms.
-Adequate specimens, taken at surgery from several representative locations, and properly processed, with Gram’s stain and cultures, by the microbiology laboratory, are necessary to identify the causative organism(s), and antibiotics sensitivities.
+Like all infections, those involving fracture wounds can be classified according to the infecting organism(s).
+Adequate specimens, taken at surgery from several representative locations and properly processed with Gram’s stain and cultures by the microbiology laboratory, are necessary to identify the causative organism(s) and antibiotic sensitivities.
 Special sensitivity testing may be necessary, particularly with potentially resistant organisms.

-The most common microorganism causing posttraumatic infection is the gram-positive staphylococcus.
-Worldwide, methicillin-sensitive staphylococcus aureus (MSSA) is most common.
-In some areas, methicillin-resistant staphylococcus aureus (MRSA) is a significant problem, particularly for postoperative infections and institutionalized patients.
+The most common microorganism causing post-traumatic infection is gram-positive staphylococci.
+Worldwide, methicillin-sensitive Staphylococcus aureus (MSSA) is most common.
+In some areas, methicillin-resistant Staphylococcus aureus (MRSA) is a significant problem, particularly for postoperative infections and institutionalized patients.

 The possible presence of a drug-resistant bacterial strain must be considered during diagnosis and treatment of infection.